jpmit/pyweek18/README.md

 only.
 Click on the tutorial text to advance the tutorial, or click on the flashing cell on the board.

+It is probably best to turn the tutorial off on the menu screen when/if you start playing 'for real'.

+High scores are saved locally.

 LICENSE:
 -------